jaberkow/WaveRL/README.md

 A package for training RL agents to perform active damping on a model of a vibrating bridge.

 ## Contents
-* complex_envs/ :  This folder contains the code for the environments as well as scripts for training and rolling out agents
+* src/ :  This folder contains the code for the environments as well as scripts for training and rolling out agents
 	* train.py :  This script trains an agent (see example below)
 	* rollout.py : This script rolls out a trained agent (see example below)
 	* visualize.py : This script produces visualizations of a rolled out agent (see example below)
+	* environments/ : This folder contains code for the environments.
 		* finite_diff_wave.py : This is a class definition for a simulator of one dimensional wave equation with finite difference methods.
 		* active_damping_env.py : This is a class definition for an OpenAI gym environment simulating an oscillating bridge
 * configs/
 	* config.yml : This file holds the default parameters for the scripts and environments
+* trained_agents/ : A folder for storing trained agents
+* rollouts/ : A folder for storing rollouts of trained agents
 * install_stable_requirements.sh : a shell script for installing all the necessary packages
 * conda_requirements_baseline.yaml : A specification of the conda environment